-She co-runs mumei publishing, which publishes online journals and monographs that concern text-sound perceptions.
+She co-runs mumei publishing which publishes online journals and monographs that concern text-sound perceptions.
 She is co-director of vibrant matter, who curate events that explore the blurred boundaries of texts-sounds-objects.

 She is interested in asking questions and finding the unexpected through a creative practice.
 By using different mediums, she is able to look at her investigations through various lenses.
 She is excited when previous notions are challenged and broken, making room for new ideas to emerge.